Bracktus/rchu.cc/articles/markdown/bspwm.md

 script where you can run commands to change the look and feel of bspwm.
 You can also place some startup commands in it.

 ::: {.note}
-Note: bspwm doesn't come with a way to control it. i.e None of your keys will work You'll need to install a hotkey daemon (software that runs in the background) such as sxhkd to manipulate windows.
+Note: bspwm doesn't come with a way to control it.
+I.e None of your keys will work, you'll need to install a hotkey daemon such as sxhkd to manipulate windows.
 :::

 ## Here's mine

 ~~~